-I have to admit, I made this recipe on a whim.
-I had this strange craving to make everything with brown butter this weekend.
-Including this yummy cookie recipe and a brown butter blueberry coffee cake recipe (coming soon!).
-Also, I want to apologize in advance for the overload of pictures on this recipe.
+I made this recipe on a whim.
+I had this craving to make everything with brown butter this weekend.
+Including this yummy cookie recipe, brown butter blueberry coffee cake, and brown butter banana bread.
+The rich and nutty flavors of brown butter make every baked good better.

 When I was brainstorming a brown butter cookie I thought of all of the flavors I would love to go with a buttery and chewy cookie base.
 Naturally, salted caramel and chocolate chunks came to mind.
 I've seen other bakers/bloggers stuff cookies with caramel, Reese's cups and more, but I've never seen a recipe with caramel, chocolate chunks AND brown butter.